 <component role="JdbcDataSource" class="com.bright.framework.database.service.ResourceLimitingJdbcDataSource"><pool-controller min="10" max="20" max-strict="true" blocking="true" timeout="10000" connection-class="org.apache.avalon.excalibur.datasource.JdbcConnection" />

-2. Download the latest jTDS driver package and, depending on your server's OS, extract either the 32bit or 64bit ntlmauth.dll file from the respective directory within the zip file and place the file anywhere in the system path (defined by the PATH system variable).
+2. Download the Microsoft JDBC Driver 6.2 for SQL Server (or jTDS driver package if your Asset Bank is using the jTDS driver) and, depending on your server's OS, extract either the 32bit or 64bit sqljdbc_auth.dll (or ntlmauth.dll if you are using jTDS) file from the respective directory within the zip file and place the file anywhere in the system path (defined by the PATH system variable).

 3. Check (or change) the Tomcat service so it is runs as the Windows user account you want to use to connect to the database.
 Make sure this user has sufficient permissions on the Tomcat directory and on all the executables that Asset Bank needs to run.